Taxi Hand Signs

 Susan also invented a series of symbols that, when combined in different ways and raised on paper, enable blind people to learn and use the signs themselves, as well as teach them to their sighted children.
 A book called "Taxi Hand Signs for the Blind" was printed in Braille with the symbols and launched in September 2009.

-10 of these hand signs (blind and sighted) have been chosen for the 2010 South African National Stamp (pictures attached).
-These were launched in January and will be winging their way all over the world during the 2010 soccer world cup.
+10 of these hand signs (blind and sighted) were chosen for the 2010 South African National Stamp (pictures attached).
+These were launched in January and were acknowledged all over the world during the 2010 soccer world cup.